jg-digital-media/jgdm-100DaysOfCode/log/project-log-2018.md

 I've rejigged my blog to restart my 100DaysofCode challenge.
 The last one was a dud, really.
 I didn't last a week and even then I think I missed a day.

 I won't last 100 straight days this time either, although I intend to complete 100 Days.
 My goal is to help myself maintain not just my coding (I can always be found coding) but also an active social media presence.

+### **Day 79**: Friday January 11th 2018

+Most of the work today was strictly client based with HTML and CSS.
+But again, I found time to expand on the new CSS Project I started yesterday.
+Been a busy week. :)

 ### **Day 78**: Thursday January 10th 2018